Young people and nature

 Relevant research and feedback is crucial to creating meaningful resources and experiences.
 ReRoute and Kick the Dust are looking to gather young people’s views about connecting with nature - find out more.

 What are young people doing to get involved?
 There are plenty of examples from Kick the Dust, #iwill and Scottish Government’s Year of Young People 2018 that highlight the positive actions that young people are taking.

 Scottish Government's Year of Young People 2018

-Year of Young People 2018 aims to inspire Scotland through its young people - celebrating their achievements and valuing their contribution.
-There’s a load going on that young people and youth workers can engage with - find out more about activities and funding.
+Year of Young People 2018 aimed to inspire Scotland through its young people - celebrating their achievements and valuing their contribution.
+Find out more about the activities and initiatives that young people and youth workers engaged with here.

 Young people’s stories